 Woodmen of the World Life Insurance Society

-Did you know the Federal Credit Union Act, the law that allows the establishment of all federal credit unions, has direct connections to Woodmen of the World Life Insurance Society?
+Did you know the Federal Credit Union Act, the law that allows the establishment of all federal credit unions, has direct connections to Woodmen of the World?

-The original bill was written by Morris Sheppard, a United States Senator from Texas and the Treasurer for Woodmen of the World Life Insurance Society.
+The original bill was written by Morris Sheppard, a United States Senator from Texas and the Treasurer for Woodmen of the World.
 Senator Sheppard not only wrote the bill, but he also championed it to unanimous consent in the United States Senate.
 Upon the signing of the Federal Credit Union Act into law by President Franklin Roosevelt in 1934, Senator Sheppard immediately chartered two federal credit unions.